Km-Warda/IaC-using-Terraform-on-the-Oracle-Cloud-Interface-OCI-/README.md

-### Before Applying, remember to add your Compartment ID to your secrets (var.tfvar) file

 This project is a simple IaC application, creating a simple instance on the Oracle Cloud Infrastructure (OCI), in a public subnet with simple controlled access.

 It applies: